What Types of Master’s in Education Degrees Can You Get?

 An MAT master’s degree can also help you fulfill continuing education requirements, increase your salary step, and prepare you for licensure in your state.
 It can also prepare you for non-education roles that require teaching skills, like corporate training or educational consulting.

-A master's in special education prepares you to effectively educate people with disabilities.
+A master’s in special education prepares you to educate students with disabilities effectively.
 With this degree, you can work as a special education teacher, educational diagnostician, behavioral intervention specialist, or instructional coordinator.

 A master’s in special education lays the groundwork for you to take on leadership roles and specialized positions, teaching you how to craft individualized education programs and enhance learning outcomes for students with special needs.